YottaDB/YDBDoc/MessageRecovery/errors.rst

 NULSUBSC, XXXX Null subscripts are not allowed for current region

 Run Time/MUPIP Error: This indicates that a global variable specified a null subscript in a database file which does not accept null subscripts.
-The leading context (XXXX) specifies more about the event or location of the issue.
+The leading context (XXXX) identifies more about the event or the location of the issue.

 Action: Look for the source of the null subscript(s) and consider whether they are appropriate or due to a coding error.
 If they are appropriate, use MUPIP SET -NULL_SUBSCRIPTS, and remember to make the same adjustment with GDE CHANGE REGION -NULL_SUBSCRIPTS to ensure the next time you recreate a database that the characteristic persists.